sannman1/Yfin/README.md

-# Yfin: Stock Data Pipeline (Main Branch)
+# Yfin: Stock Data Pipeline (Main Branch - Streamlit App)

-This branch of Yfin provides an automated pipeline to fetch historical stock data from Yahoo Finance and store it in a PostgreSQL database.
-It is designed for continuous data collection based on a predefined list of tickers.
+This branch of Yfin features a Streamlit web application that provides a user-friendly interface for managing stock data.
+It allows users to authenticate, track stock tickers, run the data pipeline, and visualize historical stock data, all through a web browser.

 ## Features

+*   **Interactive Web UI:** A Streamlit-based application for easy interaction.
+*   **User Authentication:** Secure login via Google OAuth or email/password (powered by Supabase).
+*   **Personalized Ticker Management:** Users can add, view, and manage their own list of stock tickers.
+*   **On-Demand Data Sync:** Trigger the data pipeline directly from the web interface to fetch and update stock data.
-*   **Automated Data Fetching:** Automatically retrieves historical stock data for tickers listed in `tickers.txt`.
+*   **Data Visualization:** View historical stock data for tracked tickers within the application.
-*   **Efficient Data Updates:** Identifies and fetches only missing historical data, preventing redundant downloads.
 *   **PostgreSQL Integration:** Stores all fetched data in a structured PostgreSQL database.

 ## Setup